DhanushGD/SupportSage/readme.md

 ![Inference](screenshots/Inference.png)

 ✅ Inference Result:
+We can able to access the model in this URL - [https://runtime.sagemaker.us-east-1.amazonaws.com/endpoints/tinyllama-it-support-endpoint-merged/invocations](url)

 ![Directory structure](screenshots/directory.png)

 ## 📓 Contributing

 - Feel free to fork this repository, make improvements, or submit issues for bugs or enhancements.
 Contributions are always welcome!